Hays County License Hearing Guide

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be able to obtain an Occupational Driver's License (ODL), which allows you to drive for essential needs.
+If your license is suspended, you may be eligible for an Occupational Driver's License (ODL), often called a hardship license.
+This allows you to drive for essential purposes, such as:

 Getting Your License Back